nirizr/rematch/docs/installation.rst

 deployment a lot easier, however a docker installation and roughly 600 MB of free space are required.

+.. warning:: The docker setup uses the file :code:`.server/.env` to set passwords.
+   We highly recommand changing those before building your docker.

 If you wish to build your own docker image from source, the docker-compose command can be used to build and fire up a docker, when run inside the root directory of the rematch repository: